remsuville/pokedex/README.md

 Open <http://localhost:5173>.
 The API binds to all interfaces so other machines on the LAN can use it — don't expose it to the internet.

-To try the desktop shell without building an installer: `cd web && npm run build`, then `cd desktop && npm install && npm start`.
-Building the installer itself is done by CI on a tag push; see [PACKAGING.md](docs/PACKAGING.md).

 ## Documentation